Figurine: Modern era

 Modern figurines, particularly those made of plastic, are often referred to as figures.
 They can encompass modern action figures and other model figures as well as Precious Moments figurines and Hummel figurines, Bobbleheads, Sebastian Miniatures and other kinds of memorabilia.
 Some companies which produce porcelain figurines are Royal Doulton, Lladró and Camal Enterprises.

 Figurines of comic book or sci-fi/fantasy characters without movable parts have been referred to by the terms inaction figures (originally used to describe Kevin Smith's View Askew figurines) and staction figures (a portmanteau of statue and action figures coined by Four Horsemen artists to describe Masters of the Universe figures).
 Also Amiibo is a line of plastic figurines with NFC tags embedded to its base that can be used in order to interact with certain videogames for Nintendo consoles.

-There is also a hobby known as mini war gaming in which players use figurines (for example toy soldiers) in table top based games.
-These figurines are mostly made of plastic and pewter.
-However, some premium models are made of resin.
+The miniature wargame hobby involves figurines such as toy soldiers representing armies in table top games.
+These figurines are mostly made of plastic and pewter, with some premium models being made of resin.

 Figurines can also represent racial and ethnic slurs, for example, Jew with a coin figurines, and Mammy figurines.